adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 # 3. Geometry: `+` versus `X`

 <p style="text-align:center;"><img src="/images/quadcopter_dynamics/rotor-layouts.svg" alt="Plus and X quadcopter rotor layouts"/></p>

+The two layouts differ only in where the rotors sit.
+Everything else over here applies to both.

 Rotor $$i$$ sits at body-frame position $$(x_i, y_i, 0)$$ and pushes with $$\mathbf{F}_i = (0,0,F_i)^T$$.
 The moment it exerts about the center of mass is